Plugins import strategies

 This strategy enables you to upgrade imported plugins to the Groovy 3.0.0 or later versions available on the replication (source) or target servers.
 All the relevant processes are upgraded automatically.

-If your replication file contains both old and latest plugin versions, but you plan to import processes that use only the old version, the system will detect the latest version in the replication file and upgrade your processes during import.
+If your replication file contains both old and latest plugin versions, but you plan to import processes that use only the old version, the system detects the latest version in the replication file and upgrades your processes during import.

 If an imported process uses a plugin with an old Groovy version, and the plugin with Groovy 3.0.0 or later is not available on the replication (source) or target servers, the import fails.

 With this strategy, you can import only the latest plugin versions that use Groovy 3.0.0 or later.